bukinoshita/open-source/README.md

 # Open Source
-> A list of GitHub issues to help beginners make it's first pull request.
+> A list of GitHub issues to help beginners make their first pull request.

 ## Install
 ```bash